 Finally!
 The school holidays are over, it’s back to reality and parents everywhere can all breathe a sigh of relief.

-6 weeks entertaining the kids can really take its toll.
+Weeks of entertaining the kids can really take its toll.
 From dreaming up fun activities every day to figuring out what to feed them, who’s going to take care of them while you’re at work, and where to find all the extra cash you’ll need, the holidays can be one of the most stressful times of the year for busy parents.

 Not to mention all the hiding in the bathroom you have to get a minute to yourself.